-Heart failure occurs when the heart muscle does not function normally, leading to fluid retention and reduced blood flow.
+Heart failure occurs when the heart muscle does not function normally.
+This causes your body to retain fluids and reduces blood flow.
 This can be caused by heart muscle weakness or stiffness, or a heart valve problem.

-When the left side of the heart is failing, it can’t handle the blood it is getting from the lungs.
+When the left side of the heart is failing, it can’t handle the blood it's getting from the lungs.
 Pressure then builds up in the veins of the lungs, causing fluid to leak into the lung tissues.
 This may be referred to as congestive heart failure.
 This causes you to feel short of breath, weak, or dizzy.
-These symptoms are often worse with exertion, such as climbing stairs or walking up hills.
+These symptoms are often worse with physical activity, such as climbing stairs or walking up hills.
 Lying flat is uncomfortable and can make your breathing worse.
-This may make sleeping difficult and force you to use extra pillows to elevate your upper body to help you sleep well.
-You may also feel weak or tired and have less energy during exertion.
+This may make sleeping difficult.
+You may need to use extra pillows to raise your upper body to help you sleep well.
+You may also feel weak or tired and have less energy during activities.

 Causes of heart failure include: